General Style Guidelines (updated Fall 2015)

 - Author’s name, current status (i.e. PhD student), department and university/college affiliation, mailing address, phone and email should be included on a cover-page.
 Author’s name should not appear anywhere else in the paper, to allow for blind review.

-- Endnotes may be used where necessary, not footnotes.
+- No in-text references.
+Endnotes ONLY.
 Number endnotes using Arabic numerals and include all necessary reference information.
 Avoid excessive abbreviation.

 Gladney, Dru C. 1991.
 Muslim Chinese: Ethnic Nationalism in the People’s Republic.
 Cambridge: Harvard University Press.